HIKING IN THE MAJESTIC WHITE MOUNTAINS… PADDLING WHITEWATER IN MAINE… LEARNING HOW TO COOK AND SET UP CAMP…

 THIS IS THE TRIP PROGRAM AT CAMP ARCADIA!

-Every camper has the opportunity to go on both mountain and canoe trips.
+Every camper has the opportunity to go on mountain and canoe trips.
 All Trips staff are certified in Wilderness First Aid and CPR.
 Staff also attend an intensive 3 day training clinic.

 Campers on our trips learn to read topographical weather patterns and whitewater river currents.
 Campers also learn about orienteering and discover the best methods to create proper shelter, build fires in adverse conditions, plan and prepare hearty meals and pack appropriate gear and equipment.